Now we need to look at one of the most inspiring examples in the Old Testament. It should become etched in our memories forever.

-Notice the phrase “they that were hungry ceased” in i Samuel 2:5.
+Notice the phrase “they that were hungry ceased” in 1 Samuel 2:5.
 There is a cutoff when a man such as the end-time Elijah comes along.
-While Mr. Armstrong was preaching God’s truth, people who were hungering and thirsting spiritually would come along to develop and grow as members of God’s family.
-There were prospective members, donors, people who only had a slight interest in God’s work.
+While Mr. Armstrong was preaching God’s truth, people who were hungering and thirsting spiritually would come along to develop and grow as members of God’s Family.
+There were prospective members, donors, people who only had a slight interest in God’s Work.
 Then, all of a sudden, they that were hungry just ceased being fed.
 When “they that were full” turned away from God, it spelled disaster for the many people who were being nurtured spiritually!

 If God’s people—those whom He called out of this world and gave this vision to—don’t get out and proclaim His message to the world, they will lose their own blood (Ezekiel 33:7-9).
 That is how important God’s message is.
 But on top of that, they will be guilty of the blood of those to whom they should have been giving this message—the whole world!
 This is all there is.
 This is why man.
 This is why God gives physical children.
 When people turn away from that, they turn away from God.

-God’s work always continues, though.
+God’s Work always continues, though.
 We can’t escape the responsibility God has given us.
-It is up to us to do the work.
+It is up to us to do the Work.
 This world desperately needs the message God has given us to deliver.
 There is so much sadness in this world.
 Hannah said that the woman with many children is waxed feeble.
 The Hebrew means to droop or hang down the head, or a drooping heart.
 As tragedies in this world increase, a mother with many children who doesn’t know about Elohim will be bereaved.
 Look at what is happening to our children today with the drugs and violence in schools.
 Yes, many women are hanging their heads.
 Although they may have many children, there is something missing.
 Do they know about Elohim?
-Do they know about the God family?
-If they do, are they heeding what Elohim says so they can become a part of His family?
+Do they know about the God Family?
+If they do, are they heeding what Elohim says so they can become a part of His Family?
 This is the message God has been teaching man from the beginning—all the way back to Samuel and even before, to the very first man and woman.

-On the other hand, Hannah said that if you are barren, and you go to God and try to understand this, He will give you seven children!
+On the other hand, Hannah said that if you are barren and you go to God and try to understand this, He will give you seven children!
 Your joy will multiply.

 This world’s women don’t think the way Hannah did!

 “The Lord killeth, and maketh alive: he bringeth down to the grave, and bringeth up” (1 Samuel 2:6).
 God kills, and He makes alive—He resurrects!
 He will do it even to people in His own Church.
 Many of them will be killed and brought back to life shortly after that.
 The Laodiceans who are full and have no need for God will soon face death.
-Because they have hired themselves out for bread, exchanging this God family vision for the evil of this world, they will have to repent before God will resurrect them to a place in His family.
+Because they have hired themselves out for bread, exchanging this God Family vision for the evil of this world, they will have to repent before God will resurrect them to a place in His Family.
 Otherwise, God will “bring them down to the grave”—forever!

 “The Lord maketh poor, and maketh rich: he bringeth low, and lifteth up.
-He raiseth up the poor out of the dust, and lifteth up the beggar from the dunghill, to set them among princes, and to make them inherit the throne of glory: for the pillars of the earth are the Lord’s, and he hath set the world upon them” (verses 7-8).
+He raiseth up the poor out of the dust, and lifteth up the beggar from the dunghill, to set them among princes, and to make them inherit the throne of glory: for the pillars of the earth are the Lord’s, and he hath set the world upon them” (1 Samuel 2:7-8).
 Hannah is prophesying about the first resurrection, when God will raise up His firstfruits from the dust.
 He will raise them from the dunghill and make them royalty.
 He will make them pillars and set the whole world on their shoulders.